nostrband/nostrlogin.org/README.md

 Let's start integrating Nostr into your web app.

 First, install [one of the browser extensions](https://github.com/aljazceru/awesome-nostr#nip-07-browser-extensions) for Nostr key storage (start with [nos2x](https://chromewebstore.google.com/detail/nos2x/kpgefcfmnafjgpblomihpgmejjdanjjp) or [Nostore](https://apps.apple.com/us/app/nostore/id1666553677)).
+You'll be using it for testing.

 Second, ask for the user's public key in your web app: